How secure is your WordPress website?

-A brute force attack, where the login for a site is attacked with a systematic password hack, is hard to protect against but with a secure password (one that used no common words and a mix of symbols, letters, numbers), the hacker will have to work harder to penetrate your system.
+A brute force attack, where the login for a site is attacked with a systematic password hack, is hard to protect against but with a secure password (one that used no familiar words and a mix of symbols, letters, numbers), the hacker will have to work harder to penetrate your system.
 Also, try to limit the number of users that have access.
 If someone doesn’t need access and will not be updating the site, don’t give them access.

 4. Install the WordFence plugin.

 All the above options are accessible through the Dashboard of your WordPress site but only if you have administrator access.
-If you log into your site and cannot see or perform the tasks listed, contact your website developer and request an upgrade of your user access.
+If you log into your site and cannot see or perform the tasks listed, contact your website developer, and request an upgrade of your user access.

 There is nothing worse than trying to regain control of a severely hacked website however, if it does happen to you and the above steps do not reverse the damage to a perfect state, it is not the end of the world.
 The server on which your site resides should be* backed up on a regular basis and can be restored by your server provider* to a previous day/week for a small charge.